Contents

 Application deadlines apply.
 Please note that late applications are unable to be accepted.

 Once submitted, your application is then processed for review and you will receive an email advising you of your unique ethics application number.
-Your application is then uploaded to a secure site within Unitec’s Moodle network and the UREC review will commence.
-For a step-by-step guide to the UREC review process, please see the document Process for UREC Ethics Application.
+Your application is then uploaded to a secure site within the Moodle network and the REC review will commence.
+For a step-by-step guide to the REC review process, please see the document Process for UREC Ethics Application.

-For all other information on research ethics at Unitec, or if you have any queries about the ethics application process, please browse the information provided in the folders below or contact UREC secretary and Ethics Administrator A/P Evangelia Papoutsaki ethics@unitec.ac.nz.
+For all other information on research ethics at MIT Unitec, or if you have any queries about the ethics application process, please browse the information provided in the folders below or contact REC Secretary and Ethics Administrator A/P Evangelia Papoutsaki ethics@unitec.ac.nz.
 For advice on cultural consultation, please refer to the document Guidelines for Researchers Regarding Māori and Community Social and Cultural Responsiveness, available on The Nest.

 Early Career Researcher Support and Funding